omenking/aws-bootcamp-cruddur-2023/journal/week1.md

 3. Forgot to commit the changes and make the port public sometimes and still familiarizing my self with gitpod

 Extra
-1. Play with synk and try to use it to scan his current repository
+1. Play with Synk and try to use it to scan his current repository
+2. add health check to UI in docker compose.